georgia-bous/intelIQ-SW-Development-Project/README.md

 # intelIQ-SW-Development-Project

 This is a project for the Software Development course.
 We develop a Software (database, backend, REST API, CLI interface and basic frontend), which will be used to manage Questionnnaires and extract information from them.
-Also documentation is included, which was drafted in Visual Paradigm.
+Also documentation is included.
+The diagrams are drafted in Visual Paradigm (vpp folder).

 To be more specific, we create a Mongo database with a) Questionnaires, which have as attributes ID, title, keywords, list of questions (each question has as attribute, among others, a list of options and according to each option the next question may differ) and b) Sessions, which have as attributes sessionID, questionnaireID, questionID and answerID (it means that during this session the user answered that way a specific question).
 The user can do the following actions through two interfaces (UI/ backend and CLI):